CGI Finance launches Libersea offer

 CGI Finance's primary objective is to reach new customers with lower rates, inspired by its automotive business.
 "Today, the offer in the boating sector is for periods of 10 to 15 years, but 60% of boaters sell their LOA before the end, often to change boats at the same or another dealer.
 We've taken our inspiration from the behaviour in the car industry by reducing the duration and with Libersea, we can reduce the monthly payments by 30 to 40%," says Eddy Pazalja, Director of Boat Business at CGI Finance.

 The financier sees Libersea as a converging interest for boaters and boat sellers.
 "We can reach first-time buyers who only have 600 to 700 euros a month to put in a boat.
 For its part, the dealer benefits from a more modern fleet of second-hand boats.
 The second-hand buyer can keep the VAT rebate and the maintenance included in Libersea is a guarantee of the good condition of the boat he buys.
 The boat can thus have 3 to 4 lives with successive owners" sums up Eddy Pazalja.

 An offer that will affect all motor boats

-"The Libersea version presented is only the first step, targeted at small outboard boats to test the system.
-The ideal version within 2 years is for Libersea to be available for all powerboats, outboard and inboard, single or multi-powered.
-The dematerialized contract, with an electronic signature, would be signed directly in the dealership.
-It's not a dream because it already exists in the car," concludes Eddy Pazalja.
+"The version of Libersea presented is only the first step, targeted at small outboard boats to test the system.
+The ideal version within 2 years is that Libersea will be available for all powerboats, outboard and inboard, single or multi-powered.
+The dematerialized contract, with an electronic signature, would be signed directly at the dealership.
+It's not a dream because it already exists in the car" concludes Eddy Pazalja.